What is IP2SG?

 How do I obtain past issues of the Patents, Trade Marks and Registered Designs eJournals which are not available on the IP2SG website?

 To obtain copies of past issues of eJournals which are not available on the IP2SG website, please contact us here.

 What is the correspondence module?

 The correspondence module is the part of the customer portal that handles correspondence.
 This module will be used to send and receive correspondence to and from IPOS electronically.
 It will replace sending and receiving of correspondence to and from IPOS via fax and/or post.
-Only IP2SG account holders will have access to this module.
+Only users who have registered for an IP2SG account will have access to this module.

 What is the disk space allocated for the correspondence module?

 There is no disk space limit.
 However, it is recommended to do regular housekeeping to avoid compromising on performance.

 Can I retrieve a deleted correspondence?